EMD SDP40

-An SDP40 is a 6-axle passenger diesel-electric locomotive built by General Motors Electro-Motive Division (EMD) between June 1966 and May 1970.
+The SDP40 is a 6-axle passenger diesel-electric locomotive built by General Motors Electro-Motive Division (EMD) between June 1966 and May 1970.

 Design

 Like its predecessor in EMD's catalog, the SDP35, the SDP40 is a high-horsepower freight locomotive with equipment for passenger train service.

-In 1966, EMD replaced all their production units with those powered by the new 645 diesel.
-They included six-axle models SD38, SD40 and SD45, in addition to SDP40.
+In 1966, EMD replaced all their production units with those powered by the new 645E-series diesel engine.
+They included six-axle models SD38, SD39, SD40 and SD45, in addition to SDP40.
 All had standard components including the frame, cab, generator, trucks, traction motors, and air brakes.

-The main difference was the power: the SD38 produced 2000 hp from a non-turbocharged V16, the SD40 produced 3000 hp from a turbocharged V16, and the SD45 produced 3600 hp from a turbocharged V20.
+The main difference was the power output: the SD38 produced 2000 hp from a non-turbocharged V16, the SD39 produced 2300 hp from a turbocharged V12, the SD40 produced 3000 hp from a turbocharged V16, and the SD45 produced 3600 hp from a turbocharged V20.

 The SD40 and SDP40 were so similar that EMD published common operator's and service manuals to cover both.

-At the time most passenger locomotives needed to provide steam to the passenger cars for heating, cooking, and sometimes cooling.
+At the time, most passenger locomotives needed to provide steam to the passenger cars for heating, cooking, and sometimes cooling.
 They needed a higher gear ratio for faster running, the graduated-release feature on the air brakes, and type F tightlock couplers to keep equipment together in the event of a derailment.
 To fit a steam generator to the freight-only SD40, the designers had to move the machinery forward about 2 ft on the frame, add a compartment behind the radiators for the boiler, and divide the fuel tank into fuel and water sections.

 Appearance

-Earlier passenger diesels, like EMD E8, ALCO PA, FM Erie-built and Baldwin Sharknose locomotives, were streamlined cab units designed for visual appeal and the appearance of speed.
+Earlier passenger diesel locomotives, like EMD E8, ALCO PA, FM Erie-built and Baldwin Sharknose locomotives, were streamlined cab units designed for visual appeal and the appearance of speed.
 The SDP40 and the SDP35 & SDP45 instead have the same appearance as their freight counterparts.
 This look was contemporary to, and eventually overtaken by cowl units like the GE U30CG and EMD FP45, SDP40F and F40PH.

 Visually, the locomotive is a hood unit distinguished only by the shape of its rear end behind the radiators, with its flat end having no number boards, shuttered boiler air intake on each side, extra exhaust stacks over the boiler, cantilevered walkway around the flat end, and very steep rear steps.
 EMD applied this same end to the passenger SDP35, SDP45, and GP40P locomotives, as well as the freight DD35, DDA40X and SD40T-2.

 Amtrak's SDP40F locomotive, although sharing several mechanical specifications, is visually a much different locomotive.
 Seven years separate their introductions, and the SDP40F was actually based on the SD40-2.
-It had a full-width carbody, similar to the FP45.
-It was also 6 ft longer than the SDP40.
+It had a full-width carbody, similar to the FP45, and was also 6 ft longer than the SDP40, but was not successful after a series of derailments, which made the F40PH succeed the SDP40F.